-Each term there will be several talks put on, generally in Form time; it may be compulsory for all or certain parts of Year 12 to attend as will be announced throughout the year.
+Each term there will be weekly talks put on, generally during Thursday form times; it may be compulsory for all or certain parts of Year 12 and/or Year 13 to attend as will be announced throughout the year.
 Speakers cover a diverse range of topics and are from a range of disciplines.
 See some of our past talks/events under the Sixth Form News page.
-We also have a strong programme of health talks along with careers and UCAS information talks and conferences.
+We also have a strong programme of wellbeing talks along with careers and UCAS information talks and conferences.

 Sixth form students at Hinchingbrooke School are expected to make a contribution to the life of the school through the CAS 24 programme.
 This entails committing a minimum of 24 hours during Year 12 to either community work (Hinchingbrooke or the wider community), physical activity or service to the school.
 Students can complete their hours through a host of ways such as:

 · Service to subject departments in curriculum time